Skip to content

 Can I wear a menstrual cup with POP?

 Menstrual cups are a sustainable, and for some people, a convenient option for period management.
 They are becoming more popular, and for good reason: they’re more cost-effective, produce less waste, and can be worn for longer amounts of time compared to other forms of period care.
 Some people with prolapse find them to be comfortable, while others do not.
 It may take some trial and error to find a cup that’s comfortable and works for you, but there are lots of options available and resources to help you find the right size.
 Some people with prolapse find that cups designed for a low cervix or are short and wide are the most comfortable to use.
+Finding the best menstrual cup for pelvic organ prolapse can make a significant difference.

 As with all topics surrounding prolapse, the use of menstrual cups by people with POP has not been widely studied.
 And while there have been claims that menstrual cups can cause prolapse, this is not supported by conclusive evidence.
 Some healthcare providers, however, have cautioned that improper use of menstrual cups can make prolapse symptoms worse.
-This is due to the suction that menstrual cups create within your vaginal canal and its effect on your pelvic floor muscles, so it’s very important to use–and remove–your cup correctly.
+This is due to the suction that menstrual cups create within your vaginal canal and its effect on your pelvic floor muscles, so it’s very important to use – and remove – your cup correctly.

 Are tampons safe to use with POP?

 No matter what you use to manage your period, it’s important that you discuss your options with your healthcare provider.
 Together, you can make an informed decision about the best ways to care for yourself and your body throughout your cycle.
+Whether you choose a menstrual cup or another method, your comfort and health are paramount.

 Older Post